tfabris/BlueGigaEmpeg/README.md

 ###  Important:

-Do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
-Also, once the I2S modification has been completed, do not connect the Empeg to any tuner module.
+Do not connect the BlueGigaEmpeg module to the empeg Car until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
+Also, once the I2S modification has been completed, do not connect the empeg to any tuner module.
 Damage may occur if these instructions are not followed.

-Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled ["Modify Empeg Car interior for I2S digital audio connection"](#i2s).
+Be sure you are capable of safely making the internal modification to the empeg Car player as described in the section of this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
 I take no responsibility for damage incurred while you are dismantling and modifying your empeg Car player.